AI-estimated baseline profile. Be the first to log a session!

 What does 2006 Liming "Wild Arbor King" Raw Pu-erh Tea Cake taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This aged raw pu-erh from the Bu Lang mountains presents a powerful and thick mouthfeel.
-Expect a pungent aroma leading to a complex profile of bitterness, underlying sweetness, and delicate floral no. It sits in the "Thick" and "Sweet" and "Floral" flavor families, so expect a cup that leans thick and sweet and floral.
+Expect a pungent aroma leading to a complex profile of bitterness, underlying sweetness, and delicate floral no. It leans thick, sweet and floral.

 How should I brew 2006 Liming "Wild Arbor King" Raw Pu-erh Tea Cake?